feihong/asyncio-tasks-talk/talk.md

 ---
 # Synchronous task

-This is a way to take advantage of synchronous code or APIs that cannot be directly run by the asyncio event loop.
-This time, you define the logic inside a normal function, and have asyncio execute the function using a thread pool.
-You have to be more careful about writing to websockets because your task is running from another thread and asyncio methods are generally not thread safe.
+- Run synchronous code that cannot be directly run by the asyncio event loop.
+- Define logic inside a normal function.
+- Asyncio will execute the function using a thread pool.
+- Be careful about writing to websockets because most asyncio functions are not thread safe.

 ---
 # Demo #3